Home » 25 Foods That Parrots Should NOT Eat (And Why!)

 Raw Rhubarb

 Rhubarb contains oxalic acid, a compound naturally found in many plants.
-When oxalic acid is bound to minerals, it forms a compound called oxalates.
+When oxalic acid binds to minerals, it forms a compound called oxalates.

-Oxalates are a type of compound that scientists call an ‘anti-nutrient.’
+Oxalates are an anti-nutrient.
 As the term implies, oxalates reduce the body’s ability to absorb minerals.

 Many leafy greens or seeds contain this compound.
 However, rhubarb contains more oxalic acid, making it harmful when fed raw.
-However, cooking rhubarb reduces the quantity.
+Cooking rhubarb reduces the quantity.

-According to The New England Journal of Medicine, kidney stones are more likely to form when oxalates are high in the body, but urine volume is low.
+Oxalic acid has other adverse effects, such as kidney stones.
+According to The New England Journal of Medicine, kidney stones are likely to form when oxalates are high and urine volume is low.

 Mushrooms